vhammon/usmoney-v1/src/my_collections/_posts/book/2018-08-22-acknowledgements.md

 A wonderful, supportive family made this work possible.
 I am deeply grateful.

 Published by Great Democracy Media, Inc.
 Portland, Oregon

 Cover and book design by Christopher C.B.
-Telemann – telemann.ink
+Telemann

 Printed in the United States of America